-This default value for TeX-master could then be controlled with mapping based on the extension.
+This default value for TeX-master could then be controled with mapping based on the extension.

 - Multiple argument completion for '\bibliography'.
-In general, I ought to make , special for these kind of completions. - Suggest 'makindex' when appropriate. - Use index files (when available) to speed up C-c C-m include (RET). - Option not to calculate very slow completions like for C-c C-m include (RET). - Font menu should be created from TeX-font-list. - Installation procedure written purely in emacs lisp. - Included PostScript files should also be counted as part of the document. - The parser should catch warnings about undefined crossreferences.
+In general, I ought to make , special for these kind of completions. - Suggest 'makindex' when appropriate. - Use index files (when available) to speed up C-c C-m include (RET). - Option not to calculate very slow completions like for $C-c \ C-m \ include \ \langle \text{RET} \rangle$. - Font menu should be created from TeX-font-list. - Installation procedure written purely in emacs lisp. - Included PostScript files should also be counted as part of the document. - The parser should catch warnings about undefined crossreferences.
 Suggested by Richard Hirsch 'i3080501@ws.rz.tu-bs.de'. - A nice hierarchical by-topic organization of all officially documented LaTeX macros, available from the menu bar. - TeX-command-default should be set from the master file, if not set locally.
-Suggested by Peter Whaite ''cpeta@cim.mcgill.ca>'.
+Suggested by Peter Whaite '<peta@cim.mcgill.ca>'.

-- Make AUCTEX work with 'crypt++'.
-Suggested by Chris Moore '<Chris.Moore@src.bae.co.uk>'. - The 'Spell' command should apply to all files in a document.
+- Make AUCT_EX work with 'crypt++'.
+Suggested by Chris Moore '<Chris.Moore@src.bae.co.uk>'. - Make AUCT_EX work with 'longlines'.
+This would also apply to preview-latex, though it might make sense to unify error processing before attempting this. - The 'Spell' command should apply to all files in a document.
 Maybe it could try to restrict to files that have been modified since last spell check?
-Suggested by Ravinder Bhumbla '<rbhumbla@ucsd.edu>'. - Make () check for abbreviations and sentences ending with capital letters. - Use Emacs 19 minibuffer history to choose between previewers, and other stuff.
+Suggested by Ravinder Bhumbla '<rbhumbla@ucsd.edu>'. - Make $\langle \! \rangle$ check for abbreviations and sentences ending with capital letters. - Use Emacs 19 minibuffer history to choose between previewers, and other stuff.
 Suggested by John Interrante '<interran@uluru.Stanford.EDU>'. - Make features.

-A new command TeX-update (C-c C-u) could be used to create an up-to-date dvi file by repeatedly running BibTeX, MakeIndex and (La)TeX, until an error occurs or we are done.
+A new command TeX-update (C-c C-u) could be used to create an up-to-date dvi file by repeatedly running BibT_EX, MakeIndex and (La)T_EX, until an error occurs or we are done.